EMBA Curriculum

 Electives

-Students in this program usually have made significant progress in their careers and the coursework and shared experience is designed to help you enter upper-level management and leadership ranks.
+The Wharton MBA Program for Executives offers 130+ electives with 70 unique options.
+Elective courses are driven by student interest and are subject to change each year.
+This allows students to tailor their learning experience based on their goals and interests.
+Students will choose from this subset of courses, and have the option to take courses in other WEMBA cohorts (pending space availability and faculty approval).
+Students in this program have made significant progress in their careers and the coursework and shared experience is designed to help you enter upper-level management and leadership ranks.
 During the second year you have the option of continuing to pursue a breadth of knowledge or building depth in particular fields.
 You may be able to major in subjects such as entrepreneurship, finance, marketing, and strategic management.
 You can also design an independent study project and work in-depth on a topic with a faculty member.

 Sample elective courses selected by recent classes: